-A couple of years ago my husband and I were visiting my family when we met Thai, Burmese, and Laotian kids who needed some help and we wanted to make a difference.
-Tiny Elephant has made a way for us to give back to the women, children and single moms who live in the border villages.
-Tiny Elephant sponsors education classes for women to learn skills like reading and writing so they can get better jobs and support their families.
-Tiny Elephant donates funding for small projects like purchasing a water tank for a rural school (so kids can drink clean water) and buying raincoats, mosquito nets, backpacks, blankets, school uniforms, socks& shoes, and school supplies.
-Education is the best way to achieve a better life and help women and children to avoid the dangers of human trafficking and child labor.
+Each purchase of a Tiny Elephant product helps marginalized woman learn basic life-skills like reading and writing so they can get better jobs and support their families.
+Tiny Elephant donates funding for small projects like building a water tank at a school (so kids can drink clean water), and supports the education of underprivileged children.
+I truly believe education will make the difference.
+Education is the best way to achieve a better life and helps children avoid the dangers of human trafficking & child labor.

 Tiny Elephant gives 20% of its annual sales to help support the efforts of single moms and older ladies as they grow their cottage industries.
 Without having to leave their home villages women are making products like hand-woven cloth, applique, hand embroidery, flower & laundry baskets out of the bamboo, and hand painted paper lamps.

 “Ladies when you wear a Tiny Elephant outfit you can feel the stylish empowerment, because you are a part of it."